Leave this site

 3.1.
 Victim Code of Practice

-The Victim Code of Practice provides statutory requirements placed on service providers (not only Police) detailing the minimum standards that victims of crime are entitled to receive from the initial point of reporting a crime, throughout the criminal justice process including pre and post charge, trial and sentence.
+The Victim Code of Practice provides statutory requirements placed on service providers (not only police) detailing the minimum standards that victims of crime are entitled to receive from the initial point of reporting a crime, throughout the criminal justice process including pre and post charge, trial and sentence.

 This SOP provides a summary of key aspects of the Victim Code and Witness Charter only.
 It is essential officers and police staff fully acquaint themselves with the content of the Victim Code and the Witness Charter and their obligations within.